Princess Rosemary of Salm-Salm

-Princess Rosemary of Salm-Salm (Rosemary Friederike Isabella Eleonore Henriette Antonia, Prinzessin zu Salm-Salm) (13 April 1904 – 3 May 2001) was a member of the princely House of Salm-Salm.
-Through her marriage to Archduke Hubert Salvator of Austria, Rosemary was a member of the Tuscan line of the House of Habsburg-Lorraine.
+Princess Rosemary of Salm-Salm (Rosemary Friederike Isabella Eleonore Henriette Antonia, Prinzessin zu Salm-Salm; 13 April 1904 – 3 May 2001) was a German-born noblewoman who became an Archduchess of Austria through her marriage to Archduke Hubert Salvator of the Habsburg-Lorraine dynasty.
+Born a princess of the princely House of Salm-Salm, she was a member of its Tuscan line by marriage.

 Family

-Rosemary was born in Potsdam, then in the Kingdom of Prussia, the second child of Emanuel, Hereditary Prince of Salm-Salm and his wife Archduchess Maria Christina of Austria.
-Through her mother, Rosemary was a granddaughter of Archduke Friedrich, Duke of Teschen and his wife Princess Isabella de Croÿ.
+Rosemary was born in Potsdam, then within the Kingdom of Prussia, the second child of Emanuel, Hereditary Prince of Salm-Salm, and his wife, Archduchess Maria Christina of Austria.
+At the time of her birth, her father served as a captain in the Prussian army, which was stationed in the Potsdam garrison.

+Through her mother, Rosemary was a granddaughter of Archduke Friedrich, Duke of Teschen, a Supreme Commander of the Austro-Hungarian Army, and his wife, Princess Isabella of Croÿ.